 Once TAGBOARD is considered operational and is so certified by the DNRO, control of all missions will be exercised by the Joint Chiefs of Staff through the operational commander.
 The Strategic Air Command will prepare mission profiles based on requirements as contained in the current COMIREX target list as approved by USIB.
 On a monthly basis, mission or program approval will be obtained from the 303 Committee for the forthcoming month.
-This will be accomplished by the Joint Chiefs of Staff concurrent with the normal monthly reconnaissance schedule submitted by the DNRO and the JCS/JRC.
+This will be accomplished by the Joint Chiefs of Staff concurrent with the normal monthly reconnaissance schedule submitted by the DNRO.
 When directed by the Joint Chiefs of Staff, SAC will execute the approved mission or missions.

-All launches will occur from Beale AFB/Area 51 and the B-52 will normally return to Beale AFB/Area 51.
+All launches will occur from Beale AFB and the B-52 will normally return to Beale.
 Recovery of the payload will vary depending on the area of the mission.
 In all cases payload recovery will be outside radar range of the European/Asian communist countries.

-b.
-Film Processing and Exploitation .
+Film Processing and Exploitation:

-TAGBOARD film will be processed and exploited on a mission by mission basis as agreed to by the DNRO and the DIA.
-Film returned to CONUS will normally be exploited by the National Photographic Interpretation Center (C) (NPIC).
+TAGBOARD film will be processed and exploited on a mission by mission basis as directed by DNRO.
+Film returned to CONUS will be processed by Eastman Kodak and exploited by the National Photographic Interpretation Center (M) (NPIC).

-When directed, film processing and initial exploitation outside CONUS will be accomplished at an appropriate Overseas Processing and Interpretation Center (OPIC) certified by DNRO and agreed to by the DNRO and the DIA.
-Duplicate film copy, Immediate Photo Interpretation Report (IPIR) and follow-on report distribution will be determined by the COMIREX.
+When directed by the DNRO, film processing and exploitation outside

+CONUS will be accomplished at the Overseas Processing and Interpretation Center (OPIC) specifically designated.
+Duplicate film copy, Immediate Photo Interpretation Report (IPIR) and follow-on report distribution will be determined by the USIB.